pesto-students/p4-anudeep-ShubhamManeGithub/README.md

 ## How to solve assignments

-Candidates should be able to explain how a browser works.3.What are the high level components of a browser?4.How each component works with each other.
-(For example: Networking component isthe one which makes HTTP calls, Data storage component is a browser’s persistencelayer which saves data locally such as Cookies and Local Storage.5.How Parsing works and its importance.6.The order of execution of scripts.

 Weekly Assignments will be shared by your mentor or instructor.

 Make sure master or main branch is protected and you are not able to push any code directly to master.